smartmicro/smartmicro_ros2_radars/Readme.md

 - `iface_name`: name of the used network interface
 - `frame_id`: name of the frame in which the messages will be published
 - `history_size`: size of history for the message publisher
+- `user_interface_name`: the interface name of the sensor

 ## Configuration of the sensors
-In order to use multiple sensors with the node the sensors should be configured separately.
+In order to use multiple sensors (max upto ten) with the node the sensors should be configured separately.
 There are two possible ways to assign IP addresses to the sensors:
 - Through the smartmicro tool `DriveRecorder`.
 - Using the `Smart Access C++ API`.